History

 1925

 Riburg introduced the iodisation of salt.
-A brine pipeline leading to the spa hotels in Rheinfelden was built.
+The VSR built a brine pipeline leading to the spa hotels in Eindhoven.

 1924

-Drilling technology was deployed to search for salt deposits; this process is still used nowadays to leach the salt out of the rock by injecting spring water.
+Drilling technology was deployed to search for salt deposits.
+This process is still used today to leach the salt out of the rock by injecting spring water.

 1922